carlosror/project_index/README.md

 #### [Smith Chart impedance matching tool](http://thesmithchart.appspot.com)

-  Web-based Smith chart impedance matching tool using jQuery and HTML Canvas aids designer to match a given impedance ZL at a given frequency to a given characteristic impedance Zo.
+  A vibrant Smith chart impedance matching tool using jQuery and HTML Canvas aids designer to match a given impedance ZL at a given frequency to a given characteristic impedance Zo.
 Computes equivalent input impedance and reflection coefficient amplitude and phase and plots on the Smith Chart.
 Can use Z, Y, or ZY Smith charts.